-

 Program Description

-The Increase and Diversify Education Abroad for U.S. Students (IDEAS) Program, formerly known as the Capacity Building Program for U.S. Study Abroad, is designed to increase and diversify American student mobility in support of U.S. foreign policy goals through a grant competition and workshops.
+The IDEAS Program is designed to increase and broaden American student mobility in support of U.S. foreign policy goals through a grant competition and workshops.

 Who can apply for this program?